Common QR Code Mistakes Big Brands Make + Ways to Avoid Them

 Convoluted QR code usage during the Paris Olympics

-Certain areas of Paris during the Paris Olympics were closed off to most people unless they had a pass.
-This special pass was a QR code that residents or visitors need to scan before they can enter restricted areas.
+Certain areas of Paris during the Paris Olympics were closed off to the general public unless they had a pass.
+This special pass was a QR code that residents and visitors needed to scan before entering restricted areas.

 While it may be an effective use case for QR codes, most people saw the implementation as convoluted.

-First of all, the application process for these passes included an administrative investigation by the authorities.
-The QR code passes were also confusing to tourists who had to apply before visiting popular locations inside the city.
+The application process for these passes involved an administrative investigation by the authorities.
+The QR code passes were also confusing for tourists who had to apply for them before visiting popular locations within the city.

 Fears of quishing also increased during this period as people rushed to apply for special passes.